 The floral array consists of dense flat-topped clusters (corymbs), each cluster on its own stalk and grouped at the top of the plant.
 Axillary clusters can arise from the upper leaf axils.

-Fruit: Fertilized ray florets develop into a dry achene-like seeds called cypselae; there are without any attached pappus, but with several short awns (pappus-like enations) although they may be lacking.
+Fruit: Fertilized ray florets develop into a dry achene-like seeds called cypselae; there are without any attached pappus, but with several short awns (pappus-like outgrowths) although they may be lacking.
 They are more or less obovoid in shape and 3 to 4 mm long.
 They will be wind distributed by wind shaking of the stem.

 Habitat: Wild Qunine grows best in full sun and in a wide range of soils as far north as Zone 3 in mesic to dry conditions.
 Due to it's rare status in our area, buy only nursery grown stock not plants from the wild.
 It grows from a tuberous root whose rhizomes can vegetatively spread the plant.
 It has no serious pest problems and grows well from seeds which can be planted in the fall, or in the spring if given 60 days of cold stratification first.

-Comparisons: The flower head with the 5 small fertile ray florets around a central disc of infertile florets is distinctive to the genus Parthenium and somewhat unique in the Asteraceae where the disc florets are usually fertile.
+Comparisons: The flower head with the 5 small widely spaced fertile ray florets around a central disc of infertile florets is distinctive to the genus Parthenium and somewhat unique in the Asteraceae where the disc florets are usually fertile.
 No other species of Parthenium is found in Minnesota.

 Above: 1st & 2nd photos - The maturing flower clusters of mid to late July.
 3rd photo - The long basal leaves on long stalks.